ErizDotDev/LearningNotes/dotnet-core-development/csharp/concepts/methods.md

     - Passing a comma separated list of individual arguments following the same type
     - Passing null
     - Passing no arguments
+- Language recommendation is for a method to only support a single params parameter and place it as the last parameter accepted by the method.

 ### **Optional parameters and arguments**